slaveOftime/Fun.SunUI/README.md

 ```

-## Development and contribution
+## Local development and contribution

 You will need **dotnet 6 SDK** to build this whole solution.
 There are some pipelines which is in build.fsx and it contains some pipelines for some tasks like generate internal DSL binding and nuget packages.

-Contrition is quit simple, just raise a PR.
+Contribution is quit simple, just raise a PR.